 You can inject this medicine into your body like insulin.
 It lowers your blood sugar level by slowing down your digestion.
 This hormone leads to weight loss and causes nausea and pancreatic issues.

 This medicine prevents blood from absorbing sugar.
 The SGLT2 inhibitor excretes sugar through urine from your body.
-The drug has side effects as well but reduces the chances of a heart attack and stroke.
+The drug also has side effects but reduces the chances of a heart attack and stroke.
 The side effects include urinary tract infection, vaginal yeast infection, and low blood pressure.

 It is a protein hormone you might have heard about several times from your acquaintances who have diabetes.
 Insulin normalizes blood sugar levels.
 It keeps your blood sugar level from getting too high or low.
 As people with type 2 diabetes are insulin resistant, insulin helps them to use sugar.